rafrasenberg/rafrasenberg-website/content/posts/aws/aws-lambda-twitter.md

 In order to set-up the Lambda function you need to create an AWS account.
 Login using your existing account or sign up for a new account using [this link](https://console.aws.amazon.com/).

-After the initial set-up of your account, click on the menu link ***Services* --> *Compute* --> *Lambda***.
+After the initial set-up of your account, follow the menu link ***Services***, then under the heading ***Compute*** click on the link ***Lambda***.

 On the left side you are greeted with a small menu, go to ***Functions***.
 Here we will create the base of the function and give it a name.
 Later on we are deploying our actual Python code from the command line using the AWS CLI tool.

 ![create AWS Lambda function](/images/blog/1/image1.png)

 Name the function `getTwitterFollowerCount` and at runtime choose Python 3.8, since we are using Python code later on.
-AWS Lambda has all the popular languages available so you can pick whatever you like :D Just note that we will be doing it using Python.
+AWS Lambda has all the major languages available, so you can easily pick another one if you would prefer that.

 At the permission section make sure you pick the first option: "Create a new role with basic Lambda permissions".
 Now finalize it and create the actual function by going to the top-right side of the page and click ***Create Function***.